mblinsitu/Classy/README.md

-	A.hasMethod(name)			// true if 'name' is a method available to class A A.getMethod(name)			// return the method 'name' if it is available to class A A.listMethods()				// return the list of methods available to class A
+	A.hasMethod(name)			// true if 'name' is a method available to class A A.getMethod(name)			// return the method 'name' if it is available to class A A.listAllMethods()			// return the list of methods available to class A A.listMethods(spec)			// return the list of fields of A and its parent classes matching the specification